If you're driving from the area, here are several routes

 After a while you'll come to a third traffic circle.
 This one is so large you can't always see the other side, especially since a road overpass cuts right through the middle of it.
 Get in to it, then get out again at the very next exit for Route 1 North, which is about one quarter of the way around.
 This traffic circle is so large it's probably a tenth of a mile to that very next exit.
 The exit from the traffic circle leads slightly uphill into Route 1 North.

-Just stay on Route 1 North for a long time, past interminable stip development and large restaurants.
-Use one of the leftmost two lanes that go down into an underpass near 128/95 and 129 (or at least stay to the left, otherwise you may wind up taking an exit when you don't want to.
-Eventually you'll cross Route 128/95, although you probably won't see it.
+Just stay on Route 1 North for a long time, past interminable strip development and large restaurants.
+Use one of the leftmost two lanes that go down into an underpass near 128(I95) and 129 (or at least stay to the left, otherwise you may wind up taking an exit when you don't want to).
+Eventually you'll cross Route 128(I95), although you probably won't see it.

-Continue following Route 1 North a few miles through more strip development as it interweaves with I95 which follows the same route.
+Continue following Route 1 North a few miles through more strip development as it interweaves with I95 which follows a similar route.
 At one point the road will divide with the left lane remaining Route 1 North and the right lane entering I95.
 Stay to the left on Route 1.
-After a while the road, which is mostly extremely straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
-There will be another fork here.
-Be sure to stay on the right side of the fork, otherwise you'll make a big U turn and head south again.
-The right fork will lead you off to a traffic light.
+After a while the road, which is mostly notably straight, will swing to the right and cross I95 on a bridge, then swing back to the left again.
+There will be a couple of forks here.
+Be sure to stay on the right side of both of them, otherwise you'll either get stuck on I95 or make a giant U turn and head south again.
+The right forks will lead you off to a traffic light.

-Now that there's only one route even though you've got a dozen miles to go, follow the directions to enter Ipswich from the south.
+Now that there's only one route (even though you've still got a dozen miles to go), follow the directions to enter Ipswich from the south.

-If you instead exited onto I95 North, follow it a few miles past exits that don't seem to make much sense, weaving back and forth over the older Route 1 that follows the same route.
+If you instead exited onto I95 North, follow it a few miles past exits that don't seem to make much sense, weaving back and forth over the older Route 1 that follows a similar route.
 Take exit 50 which may be marked to Topsfield Fair, Route 1, Topsfield, Ipswich, or Danvers.
-When you're coming off the exit stay to the right, otherwise you'll wind up making a big U turn and going south again.
+When you're coming off the exit stay to the right, otherwise you'll wind up either getting stuck on I95 or making a giant U turn and going south again.
 You'll come to a traffic light, with a Mobil and an Exxon station on opposite sides of the street just past the intersection.

-Now that there's only one route even though you've got a dozen miles to go, follow the directions to enter Ipswich from the south.
+Now that there's only one route (even though you've still got a dozen miles to go), follow the directions to enter Ipswich from the south.

 The stretch of I95 South from just a few miles south of the New Hampshire/Massachusetts state border to past the exit you want is a big, fast, isolated road.
 Don't fall into a trance.
 You'll miss the exit.